-The LAMP stands for Linux, Apache, MySQL/MariaDB, and PHP.
-It is an acronym for a Linux/UNIX server with Apache as the server engine, MySQL/MariaDB as the database engine, and PHP as the primary server-side script language.
-It is also known as LAMP Stack.
-Usually, Lamp Stack is selected for the construction and development of high-performance websites owing to the strong foundation it has.
+LAMP stands for Linux, Apache, MySQL, and PHP.
+An acronym for a Linux/UNIX server powered by Apache, MySQL/MariaDB, and PHP as a server-side scripting language.
+Also known as LAMP stack.
+Lamp Stack has a strong foundation, which makes it ideal for construction and development of high-performance websites.

 Advantages of using Lamp stack in web development?

-- Application and websites built with the lamp will have scalable features.
+- Applications and websites built with the lamp will have scalable features.

 - Modules of Lamp Stack are customizable.